 - Don’t worry about looking dumb (except if you weren’t paying attention, see above).
 If it is a fuzzy concept, chances are others in the room are wondering what it is.
 Besides, the goal is to increase your knowledge.
 Check your ego.

 - Ask the question from a place of humility and make it about you.
 Maybe you just really don’t understand.
 I always like the phrase: “I’m sorry, I don’t understand what you just said.”

 - Approach with positive intention.
 Don’t ask gotcha questions or try to prove you are smarter than the speaker.

 - If the answer is a bit fluffy or you don’t understand it, ask a second time.
 “Thanks, but I’m afraid I still don’t get it.
 Could you explain it to me again?”

-- If the speaker don’t answer or hedge again, offer to take it offline.
+- If the speaker doesn’t answer or hedges again, offer to take it offline.
 Depending on who is in the meeting, you don’t want to waste everyone’s time.
 But then make sure you follow up.